Pandemic Is Overwhelming U.S. Public Health Capacity In Many States. What Now?

 "It's just this massive effort," he says.
 "It's just not feasible."

-That's become especially true because of the long delays in getting the results of coronavirus tests, which can now take days or even weeks because of the surge in demand for testing.
+That has become especially true because of the long delays in getting the results of coronavirus tests, which can now take days or even weeks because of the surge in demand for testing.
 By that time, anyone who's infected could have already spread the virus to other people.

 "I think it's the right response when you have a nearly controlled epidemic and you're trying to mop up the spills.
-But but we're not there in most places," says Marc Lipsitch, a professor of epidemiology at the Harvard School of Public Health.
+But we're not there in most places," says Marc Lipsitch, a professor of epidemiology at the Harvard School of Public Health.
 "In many places, I think, we're engaging in collective wishful thinking."

 Another problem is that test results in the U.S. often don't include basic information needed to find people who test positive, such as phone numbers and addresses.
-And even if public health workers can find infected people in time, it's often difficult to convince their contacts to quarantine, Engel says.
+And even if public health workers can find infected people in time, it's often difficult to persuade their contacts to quarantine, Engel says.

 "It's voluntary.
 And they have other things to do," Engel says.
 "They may be essential workers.
 They may need to get to work.
 Life takes over."